ckeditor/ckeditor5/docs/tutorial/plugins.md

 If editor and any of its plugins doesn't provide the functionality you need, you might want to create a custom plugin.
 This requires knowledge of editor internals, which we will discover in the next steps of the tutorial.

 We'll be creating a simplified version of the already existing {@link features/highlight Highlight} plugin.
+We want to be able to highlight certain parts of the text to make them stand out from the rest.

 If you ever get stuck, want to see example of writing a TypeScript plugin or just want to see our APIs in action, see [`Highlight` plugin source code](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-highlight).

 ### Registering custom plugin